jgmenu/jgmenu/docs/manual/jgmenu-ob.1.md

 `jgmenu_run ob` coverts openbox XML menu data to jgmenu flavoured
 CSV.
 If no <*file*> or --cmd=<*cmd*> is specified,
-~/.config/openbox/menu.xml will be used if it exists.
+~/.config/openbox/menu.xml or /etc/xdg/openbox/menu.xml will be used
+if they exist (giving higher precedence to the former).

 # OPTIONS